The Formation of Dwarf Galaxy Disks: Discussion

 \subsubsection{Gas Mass and Fractions}

-Panels E and F of Figure \ref{fig:pop_plots} show the gas mass fractions ($M_g/M_{\rm total}$) as a function of time.
-The gas fractions span the same range for disk versus not-disk classifications but show clear differentiation for compact versus extended sub-samples, with extended galaxies having higher gas fractions.
-The same trend can be seen in Panels G and H of Figure \ref{fig:pop_plots}, which show the total gas masses.
+Panels E and F of Figure \ref{fig:pop_plots} show the mean gas mass fractions ($M_g/M_{\rm total}$) of each sub-sample as a function of time with $1\sigma$ shaded regions.
+The gas fractions span the same range for disk versus not-disk classifications but show a differentiation for compact versus extended sub-samples, with extended galaxies having higher mean gas fractions.
+The same trend can be seen in Panels G and H of Figure \ref{fig:pop_plots}, which similarly show the total gas masses.
 This trend arises because, after the formation of an initial disk, an ample supply of gas is necessary to facilitate the growth of the stellar population supported by AM.
 The build-up of AM supported stars forming in the AM supported gas increases the size of the galaxy into an extended galaxy (see Figure \ref{fig:r642_stars_post_merger} in Appendix \ref{appendix:Merger Example} for example).